(1844 - 1909)

 On the Campaign

-He was shot in the stomach on 13 September 1862 at Middletown, MD.
+He was shot in the stomach in action at the Quebec Schoolhouse near Middletown, MD on 13 September 1862.
 Bowes later described the scene, as relayed by his surgeon:

 ... his regiment was in the advance, skirmishing with the enemy, when he became engaged in a hand to hand encounter with a rebel horseman.
 The man fired several shots at him with his revolver, one of which took effect in his abdomen.His Captain, James D. Ludlam later wrote that he ...